18th June, 2020

 How To Grow A Positive Health And Safety Culture header image

 When you think about health and safety culture, you might look at your health and safety performance, your accident records, or your health and safety team.
-But a health and safety culture is difficult to measure, it's unseen.
-It's within people.
-It's their attitude and behaviour.
+But health and safety records are often a delayed reflection or a result of your health and safety culture, and not a measurement of the culture itself.

 The safety culture of an organisation is the product of individual and group values, attitudes, perceptions, competencies, and patterns of behaviour that determine the commitment to, and the style and proficiency of, an organisation’s health and safety management.

 You can put in place systems, controls, paperwork and training.
 But without a positive health and safety culture, you're never going to get the best results.
-Don't get me wrong, having the right systems in place is important.
-But that's only half the battle.
-You need everyone to be on board.
-Engaged.
-Contributing.
-Complying.
-Promoting.
-Helping.

-If people have bad attitudes or behaviours, they are just going to be ticking boxes or doing the minimum they need to do.
-Or worse, cutting corners when no ones watching.
-And your health and safety culture will have a big impact on the overall health and safety performance within your workplace.
+If people have bad attitudes or behaviours, they are just ticking boxes or doing the minimum they need to do.
+Or worse, cutting corners when no one is watching.

 So how can we grow a positive health and safety culture?
-How do you change peoples attitudes and behaviours?
+How do you change people's attitudes and behaviours?

 Management Commitment

 Strong health and safety leadership is a good place to start.
 If your team have a bad attitude towards health and safety, then you need to look at where things are going wrong.
-Start at the top.

-And this means every manager.
-Not just the 'health and safety manager'.
-Health and safety culture is about everyone.
-Not one person or department.
-Of course, there are other business demands and prioritise to meet.
-Deadlines, customer demands, contractual demands, competitor influences.
-Plenty of headaches to address.
-Balance these with (rather than against) your health and safety rules.
+Balance other business demands with (rather than against) your health and safety rules.
 Make sure the procedures are sensible and reasonable and can be applied under workplace pressures.

-Management meeting
+management meeting

-If you put in place systems, rules, and requirements for your team, be committed to them.
 Managers lead the way.
 Be the positive health and safety message, in both what you say, and what you do.

 Visible Leadership

-Now you're committed, you need to show that commitment to your team.
 It's not just about wearing your PPE or following the rules.
 It's also about enforcing the rules, and dealing with safety issues when they happen (and they will happen).
 And again, this should come from the top down.
-Senior management should show an interest and an involvement with health and safety, after all, a safe and healthy workforce is vital for business success.

 If you say you take safety seriously but let work continue after an unsafe situation or near-miss has been reported, then actions speak louder than words.
-If you say 'safety first' but bend the rules when there's a deadline approaching, you undermine your message and the health and safety culture.

 Good Communication

-In businesses with a positive health and safety culture, health and safety is discussed at all levels of the organisations.
-Because, don't forget, culture is the combined values of everyone.
+Don't forget, your health and safety culture is the combined values of everyone.
 If just one person doesn't get the message or feels like the rules don't apply to them, it can damage the health and safety culture of the entire organisation.

-Plan regular discussions, safety meetings, briefings, toolbox talks.
+Plan regular discussions, safety meetings, briefings, and toolbox talks.
 Discuss health and safety at management meetings.
 Discuss it during workplace walkarounds.
 Use every opportunity to engage people, to deliver the message, and to get feedback.

 Employee Participation

-We've talked about management commitment and leadership, and while your health and safety culture starts at the top, it doesn't end there.
-For a positive health and safety culture to grow, everyone needs to be involved.
 Employees shouldn't see health and safety as something that is being forced on them.
-They should see health and safety as something they are involved in, equally responsible for, and understand its importance in keeping them safe.
+They should see health and safety as something they are involved in, and equally responsible for, and understand its importance in keeping them safe.

 People are much more accepting of rules and procedures if they understand why they are needed, and if they are involved in creating them in the first place.